Bonfire/RSPScripts/bonScouter/src/com/bonfire/README.md

   * If the player is skulled or  not
   * The player's equipment list
 * Includes Discord WebHook integration to allow for Discord message sending when a valuable player is found
-* Hops to a random world once the full scan is complete
+* Hops to a random world (can be filtered) once the full scan is complete

 ## Requirements
 * A list of items to search for (prompt is shown when running the script)